Encephalitozoon cuniculi in cats

 Kvac et al. (2017) detected E. cuniculi spores in the faeces of one pet and eight stray cats from 255 cats sampled in central Europe, and Piekarska et al. (2017) found spores in the faeces of one of 44 Polish cats.
 No E. cuniculi spores were detected in the faeces of 40 and 26 cats in two studies in Iran, although E. bieneusi spores were found in the faeces of 3 /40, and 3/26 cats, respectively (Jamshidi et al., 2012; Askari et al., 2015).
 No E. cuniculi spores were found in the faeces of ten Spanish cats tested (Lores et al., 2002).

-Stray (Kvac et al., 2017) and feral (Tsukada et al., 2016) cats are more likely to be infected than pet cats, although not statistically significantly so in the case of feral cats.
+Stray (Kvac et al., 2017) and feral (Tsukada et al., 2016) cats are more likely to be exposed or infected than pet cats.

 A summary of prevalence data is shown in Table 1.